That-Guy977/transfinity/README.md

+# transfinity
+Archive of driver code for Transfinity (21054) for FIRST Tech Challenge 2021-2022: Freight Frenzy.

 | Set     |     | Use |
 | :--     | :-: | :-- |
 | Alpha   | `α` | Movement Control